markymarc11/hist3812-example-repo-for-artifact/process-notes/readme.md

 # Twinery Game
 - game about terry and the horse becoming the centaur in the end
+- using sugarcube
 - game starts
 - player given either horse or terry character using either function (https://twinery.org/wiki/function)
 - Gives story for the two options after given, using historical facts and other such things to progress the story
+- following the terry story, trying to go chronologically with his life
+- using basic commands"[[insert name of next/previous slide]]" to get the story to move forward or backwards in the sequence.
+- created link to begining passage when you die, using code script found here https://blogs.stockton.edu/textscape/files/2015/04/A-Twine-Cheat-Sheet.pdf under the "Creating a link that differ..." section
+- attempted to try and use a key in the game to make it so that your positive decisions would end up giving you a better outcome
+- the coding kept on giving me errors saying it was not identified and such, even when i copied the info directly from the guide http://www.adamhammond.com/twineguide/
+-decide to scrap using the key all together
+- making a strange story for the horse
+- come to an option where you must choose head or tailhttps://twinery.org/wiki/function using the either function
+- set it up so it randomly chooses one when you make your choice
+- depending on what you chose your answer will be right or wrong, and thus you get sent to the correspongding spot
 -